Testing compact massive black hole binary candidates through multi-epoch spectroscopy: Methodology

-where $\tau_{\rm{LTT}}$ is the light travel time ($\tau_{\rm LTT}$) across the BLR.
-Here we assume that $\tau_{\rm{LTT}}$ is of the same order as the binary orbital period ($P$), $\sim 10 $ light-days in the above example.
+where $\tau_{\rm{LTT}}$ is the light travel time across the BLR.
+Here we assume that $\tau_{\rm{LTT}}$ is of the same order as the binary orbital period ($P$), $\sim 10 $ light-days in the example above.
 In such a case, we expect the response of the BEL profile to the orbit of the binary to be maximised.
-More specifically, if $P \ll \tau_{\rm LTT}$ the effect of the periodicity in the flux from the BLR would be averaged out over multiple periods, while if $P \gg \tau_{\rm LTT}$, the length of an observational campaign aiming at detecting a modulation in the BEL profiles will increase, and, for too large separations of the MBHB, the assumption of having a single BLR around the two MBHs will no longer be valid \citep[see][]{Fast_test}.
+More specifically, if $P \ll \tau_{\rm LTT}$ the effect of the periodicity in the flux from the BLR would be averaged out over multiple periods, while if $P \gg \tau_{\rm LTT}$, the length of an observational campaign aiming to detect a modulation in the BEL profiles will increase, and, for too large separations of the MBHB, the assumption of having a single BLR around the two MBHs will no longer be valid \citep[see][]{Fast_test}.
 In this work, the orbital period and the average light travel time are specifically assumed to be $\tau_{\rm LTT} = 0.3 \ P $.

 The inner and outer radii are given by $R_{\mathrm{BLR,in}}=0.5 \ R_{\mathrm{BLR}}$ and $R_{\mathrm{BLR,out}}=1.5 \ R_{\mathrm{BLR}}$.
 Once the binary masses and separation are chosen, $R_{\rm{BLR}}$ is fixed by the value of $\tau_{\rm{LTT}}$ and the Eddington ratios for the two MBHs are set by combining Equations \ref{eq:Edd_ratio_frac} and \ref{eq:emiss_weighted_radius}.
-The resulting values for the Eddington ratios of the individual BHs fall between $0.01$ and $\approx 0.6$ which is consistent with the observations \citep[see][]{Shankar2013}.
+The resulting values for the Eddington ratios of the individual BHs fall between $0.01$ and $\approx 0.6$, which is consistent with the observations \citep[see][]{Shankar2013}.

 In the lower panel of Figure \ref{fig:multiplot}, we show the ratio between the characteristic radius of the BLR and the binary separation.
 For lighter binaries ($10^6-10^7 \rm{M_{\odot}}$), which are also the binaries of interest for our work as discussed in section \ref{subsec:binary}, the orbital separation is always much smaller than the characteristic radius of the BLR.
 For this reason, as well as for simplicity, we assume the binaries to be point-like sources at the centre of the BLR.

-Under these assumptions, the light travel time of a photon emitted by either of the two MBHs to reach an element of the BLR at a distance $r_{\mathrm{el}}$ will be well approximated by $r_{\mathrm{el}}/c$ and the effective emission time of a photon from the central source can be computed as in Equation (\ref{eq:time_prime}) below.
+Under these assumptions, the light travel time of a photon emitted by either of the two MBHs to reach an element of the BLR at a distance, $r_{\mathrm{el}}$, will be well approximated by $r_{\mathrm{el}}/c$ and the effective emission time of a photon from the central source can be computed as in Equation (\ref{eq:time_prime}) below.